tgrippa/VRT_builder/README.md

 # VRT_builder
-Short python script to create VRT from files in (sub-)directories.
+Short python script to create Virtual Raster file (VRT) from image files in (sub-)directories.

 # Usage
 In a terminal, call the Python script with the following arguments: